payara/Payara-Community-Documentation/documentation/extended-documentation/app-deployment/descriptor-elements.md

 Configure whether to enable or disable the calling of `ServletContainerInitializer` component classes defined in JAR files bundled inside the WAR assembly.

 For performance considerations, you can explicitly disable the servlet container initializer by configuring the container-initializer-enabled element to `false`.
-This can help deploy web applications that cause conflicts with a custom bootstrapping process or depend on external libraries to complete the bootstrap process.
+This can help deploy web applications that cause conflicts with a custom bootstrapping process or depend on external libraries to complete it.

 ## default-role-mapping (_property_)